Creating FREE Life Experiences for your children is priceless!

 (Leads to the eggs) (If you need to give an extra clue tell them it tastes Eggcellent)

 If I’m nowhere to be found it can be quite alarming!
-One sheet, two sheet, three sheets, four, some use less and some use more.
+One sheet, two sheets, three sheets, four, some use less and some use more.
 Just don’t let me get stuck in the crack.

 (Leads to toilet paper roll)